 You can see if a rule applied to an order by checking the Order Activity log in the Order Details window.
 If the rule did not apply, the order may not have met the rule's criteria.

-If the rule did apply, but did not effect the order as you were expecting, it could be that the changes the rule made were overridden by another automation rule.
+If the rule did apply but did not affect the order as you were expecting, it could be that the changes the rule made were overridden by another automation rule.
 The activity log will help you find which other rules were applied to the order that may have overridden the desired rule.

 Check for invalid criteria

-If you're using criteria that calls for a number (like Order Total, Total Quantity, or Total Weight), the numerical value must be entered without any additional symbols or letters.
+If you're using criteria that call for a number (like Order Total, Total Quantity, or Total Weight), the numerical value must be entered without any additional symbols or letters.

 For example: No $ symbol in Order Total.
 No weight indications like oz or kg in Total Weight.